FredericG-BE/OpenHasp-HA-pyscript/README.md

 This library facilitates controlling [openHASP](https://www.openhasp.com/) screens (plates) from Home Assistant using Python.

 Traditionally the designs of the openHASP screen pages are described in json(l) while the interactions with Home Assistant (HA) are described in a yaml file using the standard openHASP integration for HA.
 This library provides an alternative by describing the pages design and the interactions with HA in a single definition  in Python.
 IMHO this results a much more readable and maintainable implementation of your designs.
+In addition, the approach allows to easily create more complex "objects" composed of basic openHASP objects, like a Media Player which are added to your design with just one line of code.
+Reuse is also much easier.

 This library is based on [HACS pyscript](https://hacs-pyscript.readthedocs.io/en/latest/) and communicates directly via mqtt messages with openHASP devices.